SimonVaughanDataAndCode/tonic/README.md

    chain <- tonic::mh_sampler(my_posterior, theta.0 = c(0,0,0), nsteps = 1e4)
 ```
 In this case the acceptance rate (see below) is rather low.
 We can improve this
+by
+* manually specifying a more suitable covariance matrix (set cov parameter equal to a valid covariance matrix).
-by adapting the proposal distribution based on the samples from the `burn in' period (set adapt = TRUE).
+* adapting the proposal distribution based on the samples from the `burn in' period (set adapt = TRUE).

 ## Assessing output